 Proper stretching and corrective shoes or shoe inserts for pronation can help prevent it.

 What Do Shin Splints Feel Like?

 Shin splints cause dull, aching pain in the front of the lower leg.
 Some people feel it only during exercise; others, when they’ve stopped exercising.
 Sometimes, the pain is constant.

 Depending on the exact cause, the pain may be located along either side of the shinbone or in the muscles.
 The area may be painful to the touch.
 Swollen muscles can sometimes irritate the nerves in the feet, causing them to feel weak or numb.

-To diagnose shin splints, your doctor will give you a thorough physical exam.
+To diagnose this, your doctor will give you a thorough physical exam.
 He or she may want to see you run to look for problems.
 You may also need X-rays or bone scans to look for fractures.
 Other tests are sometimes necessary.

 What’s the Treatment for Shin Splints?

-Although shin splints may be caused by different problems, treatment is usually the same: Rest your body so the underlying issue heals.
+Although caused by different problems, treatment is usually the same: Rest your body so the underlying issue heals.
 Here are some other things to try: